DrewNaylor/MSOfficeAppLauncherNext32/README.md

 - Next, open Visual Studio 2010.
 - When Visual Studio 2010 launches and is ready for input, click <code>File>New Project...</code>.
 - In the left sidebar, navigate to <code>Other Project Types\Visual Studio Solutions</code> and click on <code>Blank Solution</code>.
 - Name your solution something in the <code>Name:</code> field, browse for the directory if necessary, and click the <code>OK</code> button.
+As an example, I named mine "AppLauncherStudio."
 - After the Solution file is created, click the <code>Save All</code> to save your project.
 - Click <code>File>Add>Existing Project...</code> and navigate to where you cloned the repo earlier.
 Dig all the way down to ~~Bedrock~~ <code>MSOfficeAppLauncherNext32\MSOfficeAppLauncher</code> and open the file called "<code>MSOfficeAppLauncher32.vbproj</code>."
 - If all goes well, the project should appear in the Visual Studio <code>Solution Explorer</code>.